sparkfun/hacker-application/dotfiles/README.md

   a) A collection of dotfiles or other configuration from your working
      environment.

-  b) A rationale for your lack of same.
-Responses will be evaluated for
+  b) A rationale for your lack of same (complete with some description
-     both style and content.
+     of your preferred working environment).